Wilder Hall 105

-Eric Estes joined the Oberlin community as an associate dean and director of the Multicultural Resource Center (MRC) in 2004.
-In 2009, his position was restructured to encompass responsibilities in both the Division of Student Life and the College of Arts and Sciences.
-He was appointed dean of students in July 2011.
-Dean Estes is also a faculty member in the Departments of Comparative American Studies and History as well as the Institute for Gender, Sexuality, and Feminist Studies.
+Eric Estes is vice president and dean of students at Oberlin College.
+He joined the Oberlin community in 2004 as an associate dean of students and director of the Multicultural Resource Center.
+In 2009, his position was restructured to encompass additional responsibilities related to curricular and faculty diversity and inclusion initiatives when he also became an associate dean in the College of Arts and Sciences.
+He is an assistant professor in comparative American studies and a faculty affiliate of the Institute for Gender, Sexuality, and Feminist Studies.

 Prior to Oberlin, Estes held faculty and administrative positions at Duke and Syracuse Universities.
 While on faculty at Duke, he chaired a presidential task force on LGBT matters, served on a presidential commission focused on the status of women, and worked as a faculty affiliate of the Center for LGBT Life.
 At Syracuse, he worked on professional development programs for graduate student and junior faculty focused on undergraduate teaching.

 He was a Fulbright doctoral fellow to Germany, and has received grants from the Mellon and Ebert foundations, GHI, and DAAD.
 At Syracuse, Duke, and Oberlin, he has taught classes on modern Germany and the Holocaust, athletics and U.S. culture, and connections between Oberlin’s early missionary history in China and Asian American student activism at the college.
 He has given invited talks at schools like Hamilton, Holy Cross, and Vassar, and internationally at Beijing Foreign Studies University, Shanxi Agricultural University, and United International College in China.
 He also has presented nationally at the Council of Independent Colleges CAOs and CSAOs Conference, AAC&U, Creating Change, ACPA, and NASPA conferences.